 I was unfortunate enough to read Herbert Armstrong’s The United States and Britain in Prophecy, where I was riveted by Armstrong’s key to Bible prophecy and convicted of the sin of Sabbath breaking.
 Needless to say, these convictions were transitory and unsustainable in the light of evidence, and I eventually returned to the true Gospel.
 I never actually joined the WCG, yet I was for awhile oppressed by Armstrong’s works-based teachings until I could discover the truth.
-During this time, I was unaware of what other doctrines Armstrong taught, and when I discovered what he taught concerning the nature of God [see footnote #9 in MOA 6, Pt.
-5. MOA available as PDF download], I was repulsed.
+During this time, I was unaware of what other doctrines Armstrong taught, and when I discovered what he taught concerning the nature of God [see footnote #9 in our critical review of Mystery of the Ages, Chap 6, Pt.
+5], I was repulsed.
 However, I was also interested in the doctrinal shift occurring in the WCG and I optimistically attended services under their new policies.
 I believed that God was doing a good work in their organization.

 Nevertheless, I was left with an empty feeling because of their apparent decision to sit on the fence concerning many important non-essential issues.
 They seemed to just use the label “non-essential” to sweep any doctrinal issue, wherein they still entertained a minority view, under the rug.
 I have wondered whether this once fundamentalist cult was now becoming liberal.
 While Armstrong seemed to teach that the Sabbath commandment was related to God’s resting on the literal 7th day since he created the heavens and the earth, Tkach now seemed to accept the day-age theory.
 I feel that it is better to be an ultra-dispensationalist who has his mind made up on every issue than to be mystified and confused about every issue that isn’t essential.
 Being misguided about minor things (and who isn’t?) is far better than being blown by every wind of doctrine.
 Most of WCG’s literature offers no answers but only more questions.
 I have also followed Hank Hanegraaff, who was introduced to me by his own Plain Truth column, and had similar issues with his vague teachings.
 There was nothing at all refreshing about his eschatology, which was simply garden variety amillennialism.